What is a pre-submission consultation?

 - The attachment you sent to the Thesis and Dissertation Office will be returned to you with comments about formatting rules and revisions.
-We strive to respond to your email within two business days, but near the end of the pre-submission consultation periods, the turnaround time may be longer.

 - You can send your entire manuscript or just parts of it.
 Generally, people send their preliminary pages, their introductory chapter and literature review chapter, some tables or figures, and the references list or bibliography.
 Since this is not a formal review of your manuscipt, it does not have to be the final version approved by all committee members.
 It should be formatted to the best of your ability with a chapter structure.

 - Once you've received the attachment with comments, please email us with any further questions or if any of our comments need clarification.
 However, due to workload issues, we cannot read through your manuscript again once you make the corrections we've noted (until it's officially submitted to the ProQuest site).